odykyi/rent-house/README.md

 Do you have _nodejs_ ?

-sorry, but it's not php project
+sorry, but it's not *php* project

 also you need to have some dockers  ...

 if you have errors in installation process, please remove your Windows and use Mac

+also you can run dockers with `sudo` mode (NO!)

 before running project, please read more than 20 books about nodejs technology and only then run project

+if you don't wanna use eslint, please remove your github profile and go out

+please copy this project and share with friends :)

 ## Installation